daily3014/lbox/README.md

-# lmaobox luas made by me
+## lmaobox luas made by me
+resolver.lua - automatically resolves antiaim for you